AUSTIN, TX – June 4th, 2020

 - Create training programs and disaster plans: Natural disasters, accidental deletion, and insufficient due diligence in adopting cloud technologies can lead to data loss and malicious attacks.
 Companies of all sizes should create a cloud computing roadmap and employee training program to mitigate these issues.

-Challenges of Cloud Adoption – and Their Solutions
+What are the Challenges of Cloud Adoption

 While security issues are at the forefront of cloud adoption concerns, there are other challenges that occur.
 These include: